 Your students might know that they can burn calories, but do they know what a calorie really is?
 In this fun lesson plan, your students will measure the energy content of food by literally

-burning it using a device called a calorimeter that they will build themselves.
+burning it using a device called a calorimeter that they will design and build themselves.
 This will get your students thinking about the chemistry of energy transfer as well as good nutrition, and gives a whole new meaning to the phrase "burning calories!"

 This lesson helps students prepare for these Next Generation Science Standards

 - MS-PS3-3.
 Apply scientific principles to design, construct, and test a device that either minimizes or maximizes thermal energy transfer.

 - MS-PS3-4.
 Plan an investigation to determine the relationships among the energy transferred, the type of matter, the mass, and the change in the average kinetic energy of the particles as measured by the temperature of the sample.